danmofo/base-project/README.md

 By default it will create js / css bundles from everything contained in the root asset dir (/scripts or /styles/less).
 Files beginning with a `_` will be ignored!

+Scripts will always be placed in `bundles/` and styles will always be placed in `css/`

 Plugins
 ---